vishandi/tp/docs/UserGuide.md

 Deletes an event from the specified indexed contact.

 Format: `deleteEvent INDEX EVENT_INDEX`

 * INDEX refers to the index number shown in the displayed person list.
-The index must be a positive integer 1, 2, …
+The index must be a positive integer 1, 2, ….
 * EVENT_NUMBER refers to the index of schedules.
-The schedule_number must be a positive integer 1, 2, …
+The schedule_number must be a positive integer 1, 2, ….

 Example:
 * `deleteEvent 3 3`

 ### Getting persons who are free: `freeSchedule`
 Format: `freeSchedule ti/TIME [da/ DATE]`
-* Shows the persons who are free at the time specified today
+* Shows the persons who are free at the time specified today.
 * Shows the persons who are free at the time on the date specified
 * Contacts without a schedule are filtered out of the list
 * TIME is the time at which the user want to find out if the person is free